 What is Alacrity?

 Alacrity involves having a cheerful readiness, promptness or willingness as well as having a liveliness and briskness to what you do.
-Synonyms for alacrity include eagerness, keenness, fervor, zeal, sprightliness & agility.
+Synonyms for alacrity include eagerness, keenness, fervor, zeal, sprightliness, and agility.

 The Latin origin of alacrity — alacritus — combines “lively” and “tasty” and gives the idea of an enthusiasm that “tastes good” to the point of craving more.